Continuing our series of typical sacrifices, this time we take the time to discuss a common idea in the Sicilian, the piece sacrifice on b5.

-However, due to the popularity of lines which have nothing to do with this idea, it may remain unknown to the players with less experience on this opening.
+However, due to the popularity of lines that have nothing to do with this idea, it may remain unknown to the players with less experience in this opening.
 Just a few weeks ago, a game played in the strong Benasque Open caught my attention:

 Vocaturo,D (2572) – Montoliu,F (2335)